indu-explores-data/Support-Incident-Volume-Prediction/README.md

    ```
    jupyter notebook
    ```
-**6. Open `Support-Incident-Volume-Prediction.ipynb` and run all cells to reproduce the analysis.**
+**6. Open `Support-Incident-Volume-Forecasting.ipynb` and run all cells to reproduce the analysis.**

 ---
 ## ▶️ Usage / How to Run

-- Open **Support-Incident-Volume-Prediction.ipynb** in Jupyter Notebook
+- Open **Support-Incident-Volume-Forecasting.ipynb** in Jupyter Notebook
 - Run all cells sequentially
 - Explore visualizations and model comparisons
 - Final forecasts available in model output cells